+We prove this theorem by extending Kuperberg's arguments in \cite{kuperberg2003virtual} to the case of rail arcs.
+We give an illustrative exposition of the arguments from 3-manifold theory and study how the arguments extend in the presence of endpoints and rails to which they are attached.

+Furthermore, Kauffman and the first author conjectured in \cite{gugumcu2017new} that classical knotoid theory (that is, the theory of knotoids in the plane with only classical crossings that are considered up to classical Reidemeister moves) embeds properly into the theory of virtual knotoids.
+We give a proof of this conjecture by the help of the Main Theorem.

-\paragraph{} Let us now give an outline of the paper.
+Let us now give an outline of the paper.
 In Section \ref{review} we review the basics of classical and virtual knotoids.
 In particular, in Section \ref{knotoids}, we introduce knotoid diagrams in a surface $\Sigma$, their equivalence in $\Sigma$, and the semigroup structure of the equivalence classes of knotoid diagrams in $S^2$.
-In Section \ref{knotsnknotoids}, we discuss the relation between classical knots and knotoids.
-In Section \ref{interpretations}, we mention geometric interpretations of knotoids in $S^2$ \cite{turaev2012knotoids} and knotoids in $\mathbb{R}^2$ \cite{gugumcu2017new}.
-Lastly, we review virtual knotoids and their relations with knotoids in surfaces in Section \ref{vknotoids}.
+We discuss the relation between classical knots and knotoids.
+We mention geometric interpretations of knotoids in $S^2$ \cite{turaev2012knotoids} and knotoids in $\mathbb{R}^2$ \cite{gugumcu2017new}.
+In Section \ref{vknotoids}, we review virtual knotoids and their relations with knotoids in surfaces.
 In Section \ref{virtualarcs}, we establish a three-dimensional interpretation of virtual knotoids in $S^2$.
-To do this, we first introduce virtual arcs in thickened surfaces in Section \ref{varcs} and then show that virtual arcs are in one-to-one correspondence with knotoids in surfaces.
-In Section \ref{main}, we study virtual knotoids as virtual arcs in thickened surfaces and prove the theorems given above.
+To do this, we first introduce rail arcs in thickened surfaces in Section \ref{varcs} and then show that rail arcs are in one-to-one correspondence with knotoids in surfaces.
+In Section \ref{main}, we study virtual knotoids as rail arcs in thickened surfaces and prove the Main Theorem.

-\section{A Review on Knotoids}
+\section{A review on knotoids}

-We shall begin with a review on fundamental notions of the theory of knotoids.
+We begin with a review on fundamental notions of the theory of knotoids.